anweraldhify/Nucleo-Board-with-PLC-Extension/README.md

 •	The expansion board used for making this possible is the X-NUCLEO-PLC01A1.
 •	The development environment for this project is Keil IDE.
 •	 An implementation for a traffic light application will be run to check the feasibility of the method.
+•	 The X-CUBE-PLC1 software offered by STMicroelectronics will be used to give us a quick start in the project.

 ## NUCLEO-F446RE schematic: